 13. The Flash Book

 There is no point in buying an external camera flash unless you know how to use it properly.
-This Flash book by Scott Kelby, one of the famous photography figures, is a useful essential guide.
+The Flash Book by Scott Kelby, one of the famous photography figures, is a useful essential guide.
 It talks about basic flash and camera settings, which are suitable for beginners.

 Once you have a basic idea, you can use the next level flash settings in this book.
 It will help you to capture beautiful portraits, both indoors and outdoors.